K6EDWIN/Quickmatatu/README.md

 - libsql_client for database connections (Turso)
 - Uvicorn as ASGI server

-# Setup and Installation
+## Setup and Installation for Backend
-Backend
 # Clone the repository
 git clone [repository-url]